chandrakellwan/liri-nodeApp/README.md

 	•	Year the movie came out.

-	•	IMDB Rating of the movie.
+	•	IMDB rating of the movie.

-	•	Rotten Tomatoes Rating of the movie.
+	•	Rotten Tomatoes rating of the movie.

 	•	Country where the movie was produced.